Enip-OIXth/Pinerig-Documentation/manual/feature_set/rig_types/limbs.rst

 Front Paw
 ===============

-Derivative of `limbs.paw`_ with extended IK suitable for use in front paws.
+Derivative of `Paw`_ with extended IK suitable for use in front paws.
 The additional IK limits the degree of change in the angle between shin and paw bones (2nd and 3rd) as the main IK control moves and rotates.